Milo Talbot (British Army officer): Early life and cricket career

-The fourth son of James Talbot, 4th Baron Talbot of Malahide and his wife, Maria Margaretta Murray, Talbot was born at Malahide Castle in September 1854.
+The fourth son of the 4th Baron Talbot of Malahide and his wife, Maria Margaretta Murray, Talbot was born at Malahide Castle in the north of County Dublin in September 1854.
 He was educated in England at Wellington College.
 Talbot made one appearance in first-class cricket for the Gentlemen of the South against the Players of the North at Chelsea in 1875.
 Batting twice in the match, Talbot was dismissed for a single run in the South's first-innings by Fred Morley, while in their second-innings he was dismissed without scoring by the same bowler.